Thomas-S-J/DS-Lab/Cycle-2/README.md

-This folder contains the C programs for cycle-2, Semester -3.
+This folder contains the C programs for Data structures lab, 3rd semester